-Note: This recipe is designed for vegans or teens with lactose intolerance, who need to limit or avoid dairy products.
+Note: This recipe is designed for vegetarians and vegans, or teens with lactose intolerance, who need to limit or avoid dairy products.

 This tastes great with fresh fruit, but can also be made with frozen fruit.
 If you don't have any strawberries on hand, use any other type of fruit you find tasty!